vicramon/ember-tutorial/chapters/editing-a-lead-part-ii.md

 Now let's finish the second half of editing.
 In this scenario a user clicks on the "edit" link and sees fields to edit the lead's name, phone, and email.

-This UI need will replace the UI that shows the lead, so we'll have to do some special work to handle that.
+This UI will need to replace the UI that shows the lead, so we'll have to do some special work to handle that.

 ## Add a Route